-Do you want to contribute to the fight for a sustainable future?
+Do you want to work with the SDG's?

 Do you or your association have lots of good ideas for activities based on the UN’s SDGs?
 If so you can apply for funds in the The Students’ SDG Pool.
 The application deadline is October 1, 2020.